March of state companies resets global trading patterns

 For Ian Taylor, the head of the world’s largest oil trader Vitol with net profit of $1.7 billion in 2011, it is also clear that a lot of new entrants will come from Asia as they are trying to pursue incremental profits.

-In fact, China has already quietly built powerful global trading desks at state-backed Unipec and PetroChina .
+In fact, China has already quietly built powerful global trading desks at state-backed Unipec (0386.HK) and PetroChina (0857.HK).
 “These are formidable forces,” said Tornqvist.

 “What is important for them is to be in control of the major flows ...
 They understand that it is a global market and what happens in one part of the world still is important for them”.